robinrendle/robinrendle.com/src/pages/notes/how-not-to-be-a-jerk.md

 But now I feel bad that I never replied.
 I’m sort of...morally culpable for the next person they abuse in a horrible and snarky email.
 They couldn’t do anything to my career and so I’m basically invulnerable to their vitriol and their power.
 And because of that, I feel like I have a responsibility of some kind to make sure that people in less fortunate positions don’t get bullied by them.

-And it also tells ass hats that their behavior is unacceptable.
-Even if it’s a shitty email.
+Replying to ass hats also tells them that their behavior is unacceptable.
+Even if it’s an email.
 Even if it’s the smallest thing.